-Brought to you by QCIF in partnership with Griffith University Researcher Education and Development and delivered by Griffith University senior statistician A/Prof Sama Low-Choy, these three half-day workshops provide insight into a wide variety of statistical concepts and applications.
+Brought to you by QCIF in partnership with Griffith University Researcher Education and Development and delivered by Griffith University senior statistician A/Prof Sama Low-Choy, these four half-day workshops provide insight into a wide variety of statistical concepts and applications.

 Places for these one-off workshops are very limited and only available to researchers from QCIF member institutions.

-Tuesday 18th August, 1pm – 4pm.
+Tuesday 23rd May 10.30am – 2.30pm.
 Online workshop.

 Pre-requisites: “Understanding Probability” workshop or equivalent background